 Trattoria Lisina and Mandola Winery

 Even after a long drive from State College to San Antonio, I wanted to visit Trattoria Lisina and Mandola Winery in Driftwood, Texas again.
 While it is a bit off the beaten path, it is worth every minute spent getting there.
-The surrounding vineyard reminds you think of Italy and the food puts you in the midst of the Italian countryside.
+The surrounding vineyard reminds you of Italy and the food puts you in the midst of the Italian countryside.
 The wine tasting room was buzzing when I arrived a little early for my reservation.
 I opted to wait for a glass of wine with dinner.
 Dinner was a scrumptious seafood risotto with plenty of parmesan.
 Service was top notch.
 If you’re close by, go and have a meal.
 It’s worth it.

 State Capitol of Texas